junxit/us-congress-bills-113/bill.md

 ## § 9.
 Collection of statistics prohibited

-The Commission shall neither compel the collection of nor require the production of statistics on actual or perceived sexual orientation or gender identity from covered entities.
+The Commission and the Secretary of Labor shall neither compel the collection of nor require the production of statistics on actual or perceived sexual orientation or gender identity from covered entities pursuant to this Act.

 ## § 10.
 Enforcement